kljr/SpringboardVM/README.md

 DrupalVM will be placed in `vendor/geerlingguy/drupal-vm/`, and configuration files will be in the `config/` directory.
 A `config.yml` file is located in `config/`, which is a modified version of DrupalVM's default.config.yml file.
+You shouldn't modify this file.
-Additionally, you can place a `local.config.yml` file in this folder to override any settings in `config.yml` which you do not want to commit to the repo.
+You can place a `local.config.yml` file in thwe config folder to override any settings in `config.yml` which you do not want to commit to the repo.
 A Vagrantfile named `Vagrantfile.local` may also be placed in this directory to override anything in DrupalVM's Vagrantfile.